TFS Gulf

 • Industry-specific platforms

-Why?
-Building serious AI tools is expensive, and individual member firms can’t afford to build world-class AI on their own!
+Building serious AI tools is expensive.
+Individual member firms cannot each build world-class AI on their own.

 If a mistake happens in a UK audit, the UK firm is legally responsible, not the entire EMEA entity.